Hario Ceramic Coffee Mill - 'Skerton Plus' Manual Coffee Grinder 100g Coffee Capacity…

 Introducing Hario!
 Hario is a well-known coffee, tea, and kitchen brand from Japan.
 They have extremely high quality standards, well-detailed instruction manuals, and a passion for food & drink.

-Order from Luxio.com today and receive Free, 2-Day Shipping, 30-Day Returns, Price Matching, and Customer Service 24/7 at Support@Luxio.com!
+Order from Luxio.com today and receive Free Shipping for USA orders, 30-Day Returns, Price Matching, and Customer Service 24/7 at Support@Luxio.com!

 - HARIO's glass is "heat-resistant glass," which is an earth-friendly material made from 100% refined natural minerals.